gurureddy239/GTStream/README.md

-GTStream is the first scalable big data streaming benchmark created by CERCS Lab in Georgia Institute of Technology.
+GTStream is a scalable big data streaming benchmark created by CERCS Lab in Georgia Institute of Technology.

 The packages required